Photo: Ruffin McNeill and Lincoln Riley

 The offense didn’t sputter as the Texas Tech beat Michigan State 41-31.
 In the post-game media session, Spartans coach Mark Dantonio offered an unsolicited comment that Texas Tech should keep McNeill as its head coach.

 Instead, the Big 12 school hired Tommy Tuberville, a recycled white coach that had been out of football a year since he had resigned under pressure at Auburn.
-Tumberville lasted only three seasons.
+Tumberville lasted three seasons.
 Kliff Kingsbury was hired and fired after six seasons, adding to the instability of the program that turned away McNeill.
 In another twist to the Fritz Pollard Alliance concerns on diversity and opportunity, Kingsbury was soon named head coach of the Arizona Cardinals despite no NFL coaching experience.

 McNeill wondered if he had missed out on what might be his last chance as a head coach.
 Then 51, he resigned himself to taking another coordinator job.
 Then-Stanford coach Jim Harbaugh was about to announce McNeill as his DC, but East Carolina athletic director Terry Holland had McNeill on his radar when the Pirates’ job opened up.